utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

 ---
-title: "Authenticate with Atlassian S2S authentication in Postman"
+title: "Authenticate with Atlassian S2S in Postman"
 updated: 2023-11-15
 ---